Please ensure Javascript is enabled for purposes of website accessibility

 Those jurisdictions with a population of 65,000 or more are included in the one-year American Community Survey estimates.

-The percentage of residents age 25 or more with graduate or professional degrees for the five largest jurisdictions in Northern Virginia are shown in this graph.
+The percentage of residents age 25 or older with graduate or professional degrees for the five largest jurisdictions in Northern Virginia are shown in this graph.
 The Northern Virginia regional data, for the one-year estimates, is representative of the five largest jurisdictions in Northern Virginia only.
-Out of the 843 jurisdictions with a population of 65,000 or more in the USA, four of the 25 highest ranked for the percentage of residents age 25 or more with graduate or professional degrees are located in Northern Virginia.
-Those include Arlington (1st), the City of Alexandria (5th), Fairfax (8th), and Loudoun (21st).
+Out of the 850 jurisdictions with a population of 65,000 or more in the USA, four of the 25 highest ranked for the percentage of residents age 25 or older with graduate or professional degrees are located in Northern Virginia.
+Those include Arlington (1st), the City of Alexandria (3rd), Fairfax (9th), and Loudoun (21st).

 Educational Attainment - Historic Compared to Current